JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 ## About Kinect plugins

 The study of body movements is an important source of knowledge for psychology, these systems of analysis often require the use of skills outside the laboratories.
-This is why we present here an innovative device allowing both researchers and students, with the simplest possible and minimal resources, to measure the body movements of participants during experiments.
+This is why I present here an innovative device allowing both researchers and students, with the simplest possible and minimal resources, to measure and use as response the body movements of participants during experiments.

 This plugins provides Python bindings between OpenSesame and a Kinect device.
 The plugin integrate “pykinect”, a package providing access to the Kinect device, to control a Kinect as an input for OpenSesame.
 By using the “pykinect” package (https://github.com/Microsoft/PTVS/wiki/PyKinect), the plugin can interact with the Kinect camera and tracked the skeleton of one participant.

-Thus, it’s possible to record the position of a participant during any phase of an experiment.
+Thus, it’s possible to record the position of a participant during any phase of an experiment and, by using an python inline script, to detect and use a specific gesture of the participant.

 ## Install plugins for Windows

-First, you need to install the drivers, runtime environment and Software Development Kit (SDK) required by Kinect for Windows applications using Kinect sensor technology.
+First, you need to install the driver, runtime environment and Software Development Kit (SDK) required for Windows applications using Kinect sensor technology.
 You can find them here:
 - Kinect for Windows Runtime v1.8 : <https://www.microsoft.com/en-us/download/details.aspx?id=40277>
 - Kinect for Windows SDK v1.8 : <https://www.microsoft.com/en-us/download/confirmation.aspx?id=40278>